Fitbit

 🔍 Key Features Breakdown

-• Holistic Health Dashboard: Consolidates steps, heart rate, and caloric burn into a unified view, helping users visualize how small daily movements contribute to long-term fitness goals.
+• Holistic Activity Monitoring: Automatically tracks steps, distance, and Active Zone Minutes, helping users understand how small movements contribute to their overall fitness goals.

-• Smart Nutrition & Hydration Logging: Provides easy-to-use tools for tracking macros and water intake, enabling users to see the direct correlation between their diet and their energy levels.
+• Nutritional & Hydration Logging: Provides easy-to-use tools for tracking macronutrients and water intake, ensuring users can manage their weight and energy levels effectively.

 🎨 User Experience & Design